remix-run/react-router/docs/guides/migrating-reach-to-6.md

+---
-# Migrating @reach/router to React Router v6
+title: Migrating @reach/router to React Router v6
+---

 _Note: This document is still a work in progress!
 Please let us know where it lacks so we can make the migration as smooth as possible!_